Zivame Ad

 3. Total Your Income & Expenses

 Calculate your family budget for a month based on your income and expenses.
 If your income is higher than your expenses, you are doing it right.
-This extra money means you can put funds towards other areas of your budget, saved for the future or invested to gain returns.
+This extra money means you can put funds towards other areas of your budget, save for the future or invest to gain returns.
 But if your expenses are more than your income, that means you are overspending and need to make some changes.
 This means you need to cut down on a few things and replan your monthly expenses.

 4. Track Your Spending

 Tracking your spending helps you answer the question, ‘How to cut down expenses?’
-And it isn’t limited to just when you are overspending, but also cut down on unnecessary monthly household expenses.
-Throughout the month, track your actual spending against what you budgeted.
+And it isn’t limited to just when you are overspending but also cut down on unnecessary monthly household expenses.
+Throughout the month, track your actual spending against what you budgeted.Â

 Study your observations at the end of the month to determine how to set a monthly budget that makes the best use of your income.
 It helps you choose your options carefully and also plan possible investments for your future.